MP3Martin/router-web-led/README.md

 You can use mouse or *TAB* / *arrow* key(s) to control the [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface).
 Press buttons using mouse left button or *ENTER* key.

+> **Note**
+> If you are on Windows, you should use [Windows Terminal](https://github.com/microsoft/terminal).
+Why?
+Because the TUI looks better on it than on classic cmd. (but it will still work in cmd)

 # Pull requests

 Pull requests are welcome, you could maybe add more modes or optimise the code (remove useless / duplicate code if you find any).